-While artificial fisherman and live baiters alike can fish these rivers effectively, this is perhaps the fly fisherman's paradise.
-The "head waters" are crystal clear, though always tea-colored from the tannic acid released by the mangroves, providing excellent site-fishing opportunities.
-The rivers are littered with small mangrove islands and feeder creeks that are havens for fish.
-The rivers all have "resident" populations of small tarpon year 'round.
+The rivers are littered with small mangrove islands and feeder creeks that are havens for fish, such as the "resident" populations of small tarpon.
 The moving water scours deep "holes" and at the same time creates sand and mud flats.
-Numerous oyster bars -- nature's little fortresses for crabs, shrimp and small fishes -- are up and down the river, creating natural rips and eddies.
-The fishing opportunities are immense.
+Numerous oyster bars – nature's little fortresses for crabs, shrimp and small fishes – are up and down the river, creating natural rips and eddies.

 The north rivers dump into large bays surrounded by thousands of islands.
 Each provides opportunities for fishing its respective oyster bars, cuts, mangrove overhangs and rips.
 The islands themselves form massive "passes" that tidal waters flow through.
 These passes scour holes that are sometimes over 20 feet deep.
-At various times of the year, you will encounter most all the fish area has to offer in these passes.
 The smaller of the groupers, the largest of the black drum, Spanish mackerel and the cobia move into the passes in the cooler months.
 As things warm up, the massive goliath groupers, large numbers of large tarpon and the biggest of the snook move in.
-Snapper, jack, trout, pompano and ladyfish are a given almost year 'round.
+Snapper, jack, trout, pompano and ladyfish are a given almost year-round.